Keeping in Touch in India

 Internet speeds in India generally lag behind other large economies.
 Nevertheless, broadband usage is steadily growing and even though a relatively small percentage of the population has access to high speeds and fixed lines, this still translates to millions of people.
 There are numerous companies and services to choose from, expats shouldn't have too much of a problem finding something that suits them.
 Costs vary between companies and depend on the package, but they generally increase with download speeds and the amount of data being used.

 When out and about in big cities, expats will frequently come across free WiFi hotspots.
 However, internet speeds can be slow.
 Another option is internet cafes, of which there are many to choose from.

 Landline telephones in India

 There are multiple fixed-line providers in India, including the state-run BSNL and MTNL as well as various private companies.

-To get a line installed, expats will need to fill out an application at one of their chosen service provider's outlets, although forms can usually also be downloaded online and completed in advance.
-Applicants will need to give proof of identification and residence, and pay a refundable deposit.
+To get a line installed, expats will need to fill out an application form and submit certain documents, including proof of identification and residence.
 Once that's done, the line will be activated in a few days.